Jesus nut: Origin of name

-If the Jesus nut were to fail in flight, the rotor would detach from the helicopter and the only thing left for the crew to do would be to "pray to Jesus."
-The nut/pin must be checked before the flight even though real examples of the Jesus nut/pin failing are rare.
+If the Jesus nut were to fail in flight, the rotor would detach from the helicopter, hence the idea that all that would then be left for the crew to do would be to "pray to Jesus."
+The nut/pin must be checked before the flight, even though real-world examples of the Jesus nut/pin failing are rare.
 For example, in 2000, the mast nut of a Bell 206B was removed to be repainted and was not restored and checked prior to a test flight.
 The helicopter crashed within ten minutes of takeoff, killing the two occupants.
-Some more recent helicopter systems do not have a Jesus nut.

 Other contexts

 More recently, the term has been more generically applied throughout engineering to include any single component whose failure would cause catastrophic failure of the entire system.

 Another use for the term is found in rock climbing, in which it refers to the first piece of protection (some of which are also called "nuts") placed on a pitch.
 This piece must be placed to resist an outward pull as well as a downward pull in order to avoid the possibility of a "zipper", in which the outward pull on the rope from the belayer arresting a falling climber pulls protection pieces from the bottom up.
 In addition, the Jesus nut prevents the possibility of a factor-two fall onto the belay anchor.

 In literature, the term "Jesus nut" was popularized in Chickenhawk by Robert Mason, a narrative about his experiences as a pilot in the Vietnam War.

+Marine M60A1 tankers used the term "Jesus pin" in reference to a breech pin located on the 105mm main gun that needed to be removed in order to disassemble the breech block.
+Dropping the small pin would cause it to instantly disappear into the bowels of the tank's hull causing one or more members of the crew to cry out "Jesus" as an expletive.